Jump to a section:

 However, K-12 schools aren’t the only work environment for teachers.
 You may consider being a university professor, teaching abroad, pre-k education, or adult education.

-The most straightforward way to becoming a teacher is to enroll in a teacher education program, like the one in the Curry School of Education at UVA.
+The most straightforward way to becoming a teacher is to enroll in a teacher education program, like the one in the School of Education & Human Development at UVA.
 However, there are multiple ways you can transition to a teaching career.
 Here are a few additional avenues you can pursue:

 - Applying for a teaching residency program